canvas-gm/mordor/README.md

 ## Roadmap

+- Add a ping/pong mechanism to verify if remote socket is alive!
 - Work on authentication by sending an email with a token!
 - Allow to filter on getProjects socket command.
 - Add argon2 hash for the password (instead of temporary sha512 hMac)